xcube-dev/xcube/docs/source/dataaccess.md

 * `secret: str`- S3 secret credential for CDSE data access.

 Differences between the two stores:
-* `"stac-cdse"`: Generates a unified dataset from a single CDSE STAC item (observational tile) with tailored data processing.
+* `stac-cdse`: Generates a unified dataset from a single CDSE STAC item (observational tile) with tailored data processing.
 Only items from the collections listed below are supported.
 * `"stac-cdse-ardc"`: Generates **3D spatiotemporal analysis-ready data cubes